IOV, IN THEORY

 Internet of Voters wants lo leverage technology. available today, and combine it with key principles which will make IOV a radical shift from the way contemporary governance is run.
 These essays are an introduction to the technologies, and how they can work together, coupled with some background theories on what justifies the system update, as proposed by IOV.

 Technology is bounding forward, opening up endless opportunity for our lives to be enhanced, facilitated, and simplified, as computing and programming, advance.
 With this comes a new era of information sharing, and the capacity to communicate our preferences to anyone, or everyone.
 It is this quality of immense connectivity which can be harnessed to distribute democracy to all corners of the globe.
-Whilst this may seem a very lofty goal, I am unable to believe that it is not achievable.
+Whilst this may seem a very lofty claim, there is little to prove that it is not achievable.
 To that end, this page will outline the component parts, and how they can interact, in order to bring IOV to life.

 IOV creates a dynamic democracy, as the votes will remain alive, always, in realtime.

 Consider your vote as a token.
 In the old system that vote(token) is singular, and static.
 With IOV, votes(tokens) will be used to continuously work within the system.
 This will reconstitute democracy as dynamic, rather than static.
 The voter will choose to place tokens with issues of their choosing, at the time of their choosing, and if they change their view, they can alter their token(s) within the system.